1913: Born December 21 in Winnetka, Illinois (a suburb of Chicago).

 1978: Friberg traveled to London.
 Queen Elizabeth II granted Friberg permission to stay at Buckingham Palace to paint the royal portrait of HRH The Prince of Wales.

-1979: Unveiling of portrait of HRH The Prince of Wales.
+1979: Unveiling of the portrait of HRH The Prince of Wales.

 1985: Publication of Arnold Friberg: The Passion of a Modern Master by Ted Schwarz.